proxmoxer/proxmoxer/README.rst

     pip install proxmoxer

-For 'https' backend install requests
+To use the 'https' backend, install requests

 .. code-block:: bash

     pip install requests

-For 'ssh_paramiko' backend install paramiko
+To use the 'ssh_paramiko' backend, install paramiko

 .. code-block:: bash